stevegeek/encoded_id/README.md

 **Encoded IDs are not secure**.
 They are meant to provide obfuscation, not encryption.
 Do not use them as a security mechanism.

+Read more about the security implications: [Hashids expose salt value](https://www.sjoerdlangkemper.nl/2023/11/25/hashids-expose-salt-value/)

 ## Compare to Alternate Gems

 - [prefixed_ids](https://github.com/excid3/prefixed_ids)